clxyder/xsd-embedded-custom-parser/README.md

 # Custom DOMLSParser

-I'd like to create a custom DOMLSParser, so that I can overload the `DOMLSParserImpl::error` method.
+I'd like to create a custom `DOMLSParser`, so that I can overload the `DOMLSParserImpl::error` method.
 I want to do this so I can access `this->getCurrentNode()` and pass that into the custom error handler for further processing.

-The current configuration (line 92 of `driver.cxx`) of the example will fail because the embedded binary representation of the schema is not properly loaded, thus resulting in multiple error messages stating `no declaration found for element '...'`.

-Changing line 92 of `driver.cxx` to `true` allows for the binary representation the schema to load properly and validate the xml file, but I can longer access `custom_dom_LS_parser_impl::error`.

 ## Solution